taataa/tapspace/docs/tutorial/index.md

     viewport.translateTo(hello.atCenter())

 The viewport also provides a basis.
 Initially, when the space is empty, the viewport it is the only basis we have.
-We can use it to position the origin of content bases.
+We can use it to position spaces with respect to the current viewport position.

-    space.addBasis(viewport.atCenter())
+    const anotherSpace = tapspace.createSpace()
+    viewport.addChild(anotherSpace, viewport.atCenter())

 See [Viewport](../api#tapspacecomponentsviewport) for all available viewport methods.

 ## Step 5: Make elements interactive

-Let us allow the world element to be interactive.
+Let us allow the hello element to be interactive.
 Like with the viewport we give the space element interactive abilities by calling one or more ability methods.

-    world.tappable()
+    hello.tappable()
-    world.on('tap', function () {
+    hello.on('tap', function () {
-      world.html('<em>WORLD!</em>')
+      hello.html('<em>HELLO!</em>')
     })

 To allow users to move the element around:

-    world.draggable()
+    hello.draggable()
-    world.on('gestureend', function () {
+    hello.on('gestureend', function () {
-      world.html('You dragged me!')
+      hello.html('You dragged me!')
     })

 There are also ability methods for resizing, linear sliding, rotation, and more.

-To prevent interaction with the HTML content of the space element, like form input or text selection, use `world.setContentInput(false)`.
-In a similar fashion, if you want to dedicate pointer input to content but keep mouse wheel input for zooming, use `world.setContentInput('pointer')`
+To prevent interaction with the HTML content of the space element, like form input or text selection, use `hello.setContentInput(false)`.
+In a similar fashion, if you want to dedicate pointer input to content but keep mouse wheel input for zooming, use `hello.setContentInput('pointer')`

 ## What next?